MadhukarMoogala/EmbedRasterImage/README.md

-# EmbedRasterImage
+# EmbedRasterImageDBX
 This project demonstrates how to embed raster image graphics in AutoCAD drawing In this blog post we will look at creating a custom object derived from AcDbRasterImageDef that saves/loads the image data to/from the drawing using ATIL.
-This will ensure that your drawing is independent of the external image file and the image data will get loaded to the AcDbRasterImageDef if the arx is loaded in AutoCAD.
+This will ensure that your drawing is independent of the external image file and the image data will get loaded to the AcDbRasterImageDef if the dbx is loaded in AutoCAD.

 ## Build Instructions